 Dinner Elf was founded in Austin, TX in 2014 by a wife and husband team with the support of Capital Factory, EO, and many others.
 They've since moved to Boulder, Colorado with their two kiddos, bulldog, and gerbils.
-Dinner Elf currently cooks for customers in central Texas and Denver, Colorado.
+Dinner Elf currently cooks for customers in Texas and Colorado.

 Why: Can you be a scientist and a mom?

 This is what early 2004 looked like for me...

 I was all rubber boots and marsh mud, coming home smelling like the sea, feeling like my work was making a difference in the world.
 For all those who don’t know me, in my past life I worked in the field coveted by third graders the world over: marine biology.

 I’m fairly certain I was about 7 weeks pregnant when that picture was taken.
 I remember worrying a bit as our skiff bounced along the waves of the Mississippi Sound.
 Can I do this?
 It was just a passing thought, calmed by the careful plan I had already written out for how my projects would progress during my 6-week maternity leave.

 Several months later when a hurricane threatened our beautiful little home in Mobile, 39-weeks pregnant me was still fussing mostly over her *oyster reefs*.

 I was raised by a working-mother/feminist and a dad who revered science and nature.
 I never, not for one single minute, doubted that I could have a career in science and have a family.

 Can I do this?
 That question ran through my head like a daily mantra.
 Can I get out to that sea grass bed, finish my work and make it back before day care closes?

 How do I tell my hard-working-earth-loving-borderline-superhero co-workers that I: